cponcej/awesome-tech/docs/linux-commands-examples.md

 - Find out which of your directories(below the current directory) occupy at least 1GB of space. 🌟🌟

 		du -h . | grep "^[0-9\.]\+G"

+- List of empty subdirectories of current directory.

+		find . -empty -type d

+- Like ping, but it uses an ARP request to check, which gets around host firewalls blocking ICMP.
+Only works on same subnet

+		arping 10.0.8.5

 - Show directory size and sort by human readable amount (MB, GB, etc.).
 Requires GNU sort for -h option. 🌟🌟